Doing Business As (DBA): What Is It And Why Is It Needed?

 Note: Filing a DBA is not the same as trademark protection.
 If you file a DBA, you have a right to use a business name, but you don’t have the right to prevent anyone else from using that same business name.
 If you want a higher level of protection, you need to register a trademark.

 How do I file a DBA?

 The rules, requirements, forms, and fees associated with filing a DBA are different in each state and county.
 Registering your DBA is done either in your county clerk’s office or with your state government, depending on where your business is located.
-The U.S. SBA provides a chart with state-by-state details for filing your DBA.
+The U.S. Small Business Adminstration provides more information with details for filing your DBA.